 Myers Recording Studio offers audio and HD video recording services for nearly 400 student recitals each academic year at Manhattan School of Music.

-Our staff of professional recording engineers can make audio recordings in all of the recital venues at MSM, and HD video recording is now available for recitals that take place in Greenfield Hall, Miller Recital Hall and Mikowsky Recital Hall.
+The Studio’s staff of professional recording engineers can make audio recordings in all of the recital venues at MSM, and HD video recording is now available for recitals that take place in Greenfield Hall, Miller Recital Hall and Mikowsky Recital Hall.

 All MSM College Division students receive a Stereo Audio Recording when giving their final, required graduation recital and may elect to add additional upgrades such as HD video recording, live video streaming, or multi-mic recording when they sign up.